Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: Introduction

 The three main results of the paper are as follows: \begin{enumerate}

 \item As mentioned before, our goal is to provide a topological framework for the Kashiwara-Vergne (KV) problem.
-The first result in that direction is Theorem~\ref{thm:ATEquivalence}, in which we establish a bijection between certain homomorphic expansions of {\em w-tangled foams} (introduced in Section \ref{sec:w-foams}) and solutions of the Kashiwara-Vergne equations.
-More precisely, ``certain'' homomorphic expansions means ones that are group-like (a commonly used condition), and subject to another very minor technical condition.
-Section \ref{sec:w-tangles} leads up to this result by studying the simpler case of {\em w-tangles} and identifying building blocks of its projectivization as the spaces which appear in the \cite{AlekseevTorossian:KashiwaraVergne} formulation of the KV equations.
+One of our main results is Theorem~\ref{thm:ATEquivalence}, in which we establish a bijection between certain homomorphic expansions of {\em w-tangled foams} (introduced in Section \ref{sec:w-foams}) and solutions of the Kashiwara-Vergne equations.
+More precisely, ``certain'' homomorphic expansions means ones that are group-like (a commonly used condition), and subject to another minor technical condition.
+Section \ref{sec:w-tangles} leads up to this result by studying the simpler case of {\em w-tangles} and identifying building blocks of its associated graded structure as the spaces which appear in the \cite{AlekseevTorossian:KashiwaraVergne} formulation of the KV equations.

-\item In Theorem \ref{thm:WenATEquivalence} we study an unoriented version of w-tangled foams, and prove that homomorphic expansions for this space (group-like and subject to the same minor condition) are in one-to-one correspondence with solutions to the KV problem with {\em even Duflo function}.
+\item In Theorem \ref{thm:WenATEquivalence} we study an unoriented version of w-tangled foams, and prove that homomorphic expansions for this space (group-like and subject to the some minor conditions) are in one-to-one correspondence with solutions to the KV problem with {\em even Duflo function}.
 This sets the stage for perhaps the most interesting result of the paper:

 \item Section \ref{subsec:wTFcompatibility} marries the theory above with the theory of ordinary (not w-) knotted trivalent graphs (KTGs).
 For technical reasons explained in Section \ref{sec:w-foams}, we work with a signed version of KTGs (sKTG).
 Roughly speaking, homomorphic expansions for sKTGs are determined by a {\em Drinfel'd associator}.
 Furthermore, sKTGs map naturally into w-tangled foams.